Group Tour Operator for holidays to Austria and the Alps

 Return to the UK

-It’s time to leave Austria, make an overnight stop en route before continuing to Calais the following morning to return to the UK.
+It’s time to leave Austria, making an overnight stop in the Metz area of France before driving to Calais on Day 9 for the short sea crossing to the UK.

 Sporthotel, St. Anton ****